Malcolm Slaney

 |

-Scheirer and I worked on a system for discriminating
+Eric Scheirer and I worked on a

-and music in an audio signal.
-This paper describes a large
+audio signal.
+This paper describes a large number of

-performance on discriminating signals found on radio
+signals found on radio stations.
+The results are better

-published at the 1997
+representative.)
+This paper was published at the 1997

 ICASSP in Munich.
 The image on the left shows clouds of